Son of Sardaar: India

 Son of Sardaar had opening of around 70% on average at multiplexes, especially in North India.
 The single screens opening was similar.
 It earned around ₹10.7 crore on its opening day.
 It shows very good growth of 70% with a collection of around ₹16 crore net on its second day.
 It netted ₹39 crore nett in its first three-day weekend.
 Son of Sardaar net grossed ₹51 crore in first five days of release.
 The film held up well with a collection of ₹57.9 crore in its extended week of six days.
 The movie brought its extended first-week collection to ₹83 crore nett.

 After its first week, the film continued its successful run and collected ₹83 crore nett in ten days.
 Son of Sardaar had netted ₹80 crore after its second weekend.
 Son of Sardaar dropped in week two, collecting around ₹15.2 crore net.
 The film netted a total of ₹105 crore in four weeks.
-Son of Sardaar has distributor share of 49–500 million.
+Son of Sardaar has distributor share of 75 crore.

 Overseas

 Son of Sardaar grossed $2 million in seven days.
-Son of Sardaar did a business of around $3 million overseas, which BoxofficeIndia.com called it "average".
+Son of Sardaar did a business of around $3 million overseas, which BoxofficeIndia.com called it "Hit".